-The following Austrian Hotel Terms and Conditions (AHTC) shall apply to all accommodation contracts between Palais Coburg Hotel Residenz GmbH and guests or clients.
+The following Austrian Hotel Terms and Conditions (AHTC) shall apply to all accommodation contracts between Palais Coburg Residenz GmbH and guests or clients.

 § 1 General